 I’m a California native from the Silicon Valley in the Life Sciences and Management dual-degree program between the College and Wharton.
 On campus, I’m involved in 180 Degrees Consulting, the Student Federal Credit Union, and the Penn Undergraduate Biotech Society.
 Additionally, I’m working with a professor in London on Health Economics Research.
 In my free time, I love exploring restaurants (ask me for my color-coded restaurant week spreadsheet), painting, traveling, and most of all taking a nap outside on College Green.

-My name is Antía, I was born and raised in Mexico City to Spanish parents and I’m currently a Senior studying in the Huntsman program in International Studies and Business.
-On campus, I’m very involved with the Latino community through Wharton Latino and Mex@Penn, two organizations where I not only made some of my closest friends but further found a home away from home.
+My name is Antía, I was born and raised in Mexico City to Spanish parents and I’m currently studying in the Huntsman Program in International Studies and Business.
+On-campus, I’m very involved with the Latino community through Wharton Latino and Mex@Penn, two organizations where I not only made some of my closest friends but further found a home away from home.
 I love spending my free time doing yoga and running, exploring restaurants and boutiques in downtown Philadelphia, trying out different coffee shops, and going to galleries and museums.
 I hope this blog will help you get a sense of what life at Penn is like and all the opportunities and unbelievable people here.

-I am a sophomore from Wilmington, Delaware, studying Computer Science with interests in creative writing, art, entrepreneurship, and data science.
-On campus, I'm involved in a publication, a volunteer organization, religious life, and Greek life.
+I am from Wilmington, Delaware, studying Computer Science with interests in creative writing, art, entrepreneurship, and data science.
+On-campus, I'm involved in a publication, a volunteer organization, religious life, and Greek life.
 I've loved learning more about Penn and the students here and taking advantage of all the great opportunities Penn and Philly have to offer.
 In my free time, I love running, cooking, exploring the city, and spending time with friends and family.
-As a sophomore, I'm looking forward to continuing to pursue my Penn experience to the fullest!